myref/brainfix-platform/README.md

 The setup must not be technical or more complicated than enabling a smart lightbulb.
 So on first setup it uses [wifimanager](https://github.com/tzapu/WiFiManager) to create an openingpage to connect the system to the local wifi network.
 Once that is done, the system should present a simple web page to select the game and if needed alter parameters.

 In order to prevent the user to type in an IP address, we can use mDNS as explained [here](https://techtutorialsx.com/2020/04/17/esp32-mdns-address-resolution/).
-However, this also entails that we may need to change the name of the system after installation to allow for multiple installations to be used on the same network.
+However, this also entails that we need to change the name of the system after installation to allow for multiple installations to be used on the same network.

 ## Data generation
 In order to measure progress and prevent the need for complicated hardware to store performances, the data must be pushed to a cloud server.
 In order to prevent that the data can be traced back to a person, personal identifying data is not stored.